 Viewing Your Folders

 When you open your Vault, your Folders may be partially or fully collapsed.
 Select the Expand All / Collapse All button to simultaneously expand or collapse all of your folders within your Vault to view all sites:

 If you only wish to view one folder, click on the folder name to expand it:

 If you would like LastPass to open all of your sites within a particular Folder and auto-log you in to all of them simultaneously, right click over the Folder name and select ‘Open All’.
 LastPass will then open each site stored in the folder in a new window or tab and autolog you in.

 Adding a Folder

-When creating a new folder, you can click ‘Create Folder’ from the left-hand menu, enter in the name of the folder and click ‘OK’:
+When creating a new folder, click on the red ‘Plus’ button (Floating Action Button, enter in the name of the folder and click ‘OK’: